edgexfoundry/cd-management/README.md

 ## Local Usage

-Local script usage requires a GitHub [Personal Access Token](https://github.com/settings/tokens) exported to the environment as `GH_TOKEN_PSW`
+Local script usage requires a GitHub [Personal Access Token](https://github.com/settings/tokens) exported to the environment as `GH_TOKEN_PSW`, and the following prerequisites.

+* create a virtual environments using Python `venv` module
+* install Python `pybuilder` module
+* install Python modules in *requirements.txt* and *requirements-build.txt*

 ### `env-builder`